Yemen Coffee: Everything You Need to Know

 From escaping from a civil war via boat to spreading his rebooted Mokhtar coffee from Yemen to the world, Mokhtar’s story is one full of adventure and hope.
 You can read the full story here.

-Another great story connected to Yemen and its current coffee crisis involves Ibrahim Alhasbani, a Yemen-born man living in the United States who opened up a coffee shop in Dearborn, MI where he sells Yemen coffee (at a fair price no less!) that is directly shipped in from his family’s farm in Yemen.
+Another great story connected to Yemen and its current coffee crisis involves Ibrahim Alhasbani, a Yemen-born man living in the United States who opened up a coffee shop in Dearborn, MI where he sells coffee sourced from Yemen (at a fair price no less!) that is directly shipped in from his family’s farm in Yemen.

-You can read the NPR Yemen coffee article here, where Ibrahim’s story and his take on the current situation in Yemen is laid out in full.
+You can read the article here, where Ibrahim’s story and his take on the current situation in Yemen is laid out in full.

 Major Growing Regions and Their Beans

-Let’s take a look at some of the more prominent coffee-growing regions that have established themselves over the centuries.
+Let’s take a look at some of the more prominent coffee-growing regions that have established themselves over the centuries (1).

 First, we have the Sanani variety, which comes from various coffee plants grown in the regions west of the capital city of Sana’a.
 This region tends to include some crops grown at lower altitudes, and can, therefore, be of lower quality.
 Beans from this region have a balanced and fruity flavor profile, a medium body, and typically exhibit less acidity than other Yemeni coffees.